 The soccer book idea came from a simple combination of facts: I love to travel and write, I love soccer, and nobody has ever written a book like this.
 All I needed to know!
 Also, near as I can tell, nobody else is offering consulting or guiding services to American fans heading to England to watch games.

 My first game in England was at Arsenal with Dermot of my “London Family” — a 2-1 loss to Aston Villa on the last home day of the 2010-11 season, a game in which I got to see Robin Van Persie score for the Gunners and Michael Bradley play for Villa.
 I visited The Emirates, heard the (mostly Villa) fans, and had seen that people could actually go to these games.
 I was hooked.

-Since then, I have seen dozens of games at dozens of grounds, which you can read about elsewhere on this site.
+Since then, I have seen over 100 games all over the UK, which you can read about elsewhere on this site.
 I have also learned a bit about the clubs and how it all works, and I am thrilled to be sharing it with you.

-I hope you enjoy the site and decide to keep up by reading my Groundhopper Newsletter.
+I hope you enjoy the site and decide to keep up by reading our Groundhopper Newsletter.